44 Free To-Do List & Checklist Templates (Word, Excel, PDF)

 Limit yourself to 3-5 tasks daily

-I will always recommend you to include a maximum of three to five tasks in your daily to-do list, no more than that.
+I will always recommend you to include a maximum of three to five tasks on your daily list, no more than that.
 By writing out more tasks, you will just complicate things for you.

-If you can’t finish a task from that list, you will have to defer it to another day.
-This means you will have to change and reprioritize your list, which is no more than unnecessary labor.
+If you can’t finish a task, you will have to defer it to another day.
+This means you will have to change and reprioritize, which is no more than unnecessary labor.
 And this can also cause stress.

 By limiting yourself to a handful of tasks, your chances of finishing them in time will increase.
-And if you can complete all the tasks from your list, you will feel motivated to move forward.
+And if you can complete all the tasks, you will feel motivated to move forward.
 However, these tasks have to be something you must do.

 Over time, determine how many chores you can pull off each day.
 By doing so, you will understand the correct number of tasks for you and adjust your list accordingly.